I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 the new reddish stems (or shoots) growing from the canes.

-Basal breaks mean your rose is healthy
+Basal breaks indicate your rose is healthy

 and putting up new canes that will bloom next season..

-Be careful though... they are fragile at first and if you knock one off by mistake, it will not re-grow.
+They are fragile at first and if you knock one off by mistake,

 Basal breaks will eventually replace